I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mpiowmi/ns-mpiowmi-_mpio_disk_health_info.md

 ## Members

-`DiskHealthPackets`

-An array of health information packets for all the available multi-path disks under MPIO control.
-The number of elements in the array is given by NumberDiskPackets, and each element of the array is an instance of an MPIO_DISK_HEALTH_CLASS structure.

 `NumberDiskPackets`

 An unsigned 32-bitfield that returns the number of available health packets that correspond to the number of multi-path disks under MPIO control.